Afrozara/Interactive-Dashboard-of-profit-analysis-of-Kevin-cookie-company/README.md

 Format the pivot table to make it visually appealing.
 Create charts and graphs to visualize the data.
 The dashboard was completed and met all of the project goals.
 The dashboard has helped us better understand their products' performance in different markets.
-This information has been used to make informed decisions about product pricing, marketing, and distribution.
+This information has been used to make informed product pricing, marketing, and distribution decisions.
 As a result, the company has seen an increase in sales and profits.